riyons/nextjs-centralized-error-handler/README.md

 Inspired by my experiences with the Yii2 framework—where built-in error classes allow developers to manage error handling efficiently without hardcoding status codes or messages—I saw a need for similar functionality in the Node.js ecosystem.
 This led to the development of custom error classes in this package, enhancing consistency and usability.

-**Note:** This package is currently in beta.
+> **_Important Note:_** This package is currently in beta.
 As this package is newly released, your feedback is crucial for identifying any potential issues and improving its stability.
 I encourage you to try out the `nextjs-centralized-error-handler` package and share your experiences, whether through bug reports or suggestions for improvement.
 Together, we can enhance this package for the Next.js community.

 ## Table of Contents